Claim: Photograph shows Barack Obama without his hand over his heart while the U.S. national anthem is being played.

 hopeful) Barack Obama caused something of a stir in September 2007 when he was seemingly spotted (as in the image shown above) not observing the hand-over-heart protocol during a playing of "The Star-Spangled Banner" at an Indianola, Iowa, steak fry attended by the six top Democratic presidential candidates.

 The photograph itself is real, one of several images of the Iowa steak fry event published by Time, and shows Barack Obama standing with his hands clasped just below his waist, while New Mexico governor Bill Richardson, New York senator Hillary Clinton, and Ruth Harkin (wife of Iowa senator Tom Harkin) stand with their hands held over their hearts.
-It's difficult to establish context from a single still image, but other accounts (including the following ABC News video of the event) indicate that the picture is as described:
+It's difficult to establish context from a single still image, but other accounts (including the following ABC News video of the event) documented that the picture was as described:

 As we noted earlier, although the U.S. Flag Code still specifies that those present should stand "with the right hand over the heart" during the playing of the U.S. national anthem, that particular form is one that has generally come to be observed less and less consistently among the general public over the decades: